DoeringChristian/ewgpu/README.md

 ## Motivation:
 I have noticed that nearly all projects using wgpu that are listed on their website [https://wgpu.rs/](https://wgpu.rs/) ([bevy](https://github.com/bevyengine/bevy), [Veloren](https://gitlab.com/veloren/veloren), [blub](https://github.com/wumpf/blub)) implement somewhat common wrappers around wgpu to make it easier and safer to program with it.

+## Features:
+ - [x] Buffers with type generics to prevent wrong casts.
+ - [x] BindGroup generics that allow grouping of bind groups.
+ - [x] BindGroup(Layout) builders.
+ - [x] A framework for initializing a window and handling states.
+ - [x] Generic mesh and model structs.
+ - [x] Fragment/Vertex State builders.
+ - [x] Pipeline layout builder.
+ - [x] A seperate RenderPassPipeline type that could be used for predefined pipeline layouts.
+ - [x] ComputePipeline builder.
+ - [x] RenderPass builder.
+ - [x] RenderPipeline builder.
+ - [x] Render Target functions simplifying use of multiple color attachments.
+ - [x] Texture with load and new functions.
+ - [x] Uniforms with generic types.
+ - [x] Vert2 default vertex struct.
+ - [] Vert3 default vertex struct.

 ## Goals:
 Hide all operations in wgpu that could result in panics and/or undefined behaviour behind rust's safety infrastructure if possible.

+### Immediate Goals:
+ - [] Implement some way to use the Rust type system to prevent Buffers that are initialized without the COPY_DST usage to be target of a copy_to_buffer operation.
+ - [] Implement some way to prevent Buffers/Slices of buffers that are initialized without the COPY_SRC usage to be source of a copy_to_buffer operation.
+ - [] Write unit tests for all testable modules.
+ - [] Rename all generic default names from C to T.
+ - [] Add functions to Framework that allow configuration.
+ - [] Make ModelTransforms a generic in Model struct.